 CBD & Bioavailability

-There are a number of factors which determine how rapidly the CBD will treat your symptoms and how quickly it breaks down in the system.
+There are a number of factors that determine how rapidly the CBD will treat your symptoms and how quickly it breaks down in the system.
 These include the method of administration and the dosage.
 Other factors are your particular metabolism and how quickly your body generally breaks substances down.

 When you take CBD, you should consider the concept of bioavailability (BA).
 This is a term they use in pharmacology and nutrition.
 Bioavailability refers to the rate and degree by which some drug breaks down and absorbs into the body’s circulatory system.